jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 # 3. SSM - Documents

 - Documents can be in JSON or YAML.
-- You define parameters.
+- We define parameters.
-- You define actions.
+- We define actions.
 - Many documents already exist in AWS.

 # 4. SSM - Run Command